stylehouse/jamola/README.md

 # description

-In-browser jam space.
+In-browser jam space with recording.
+Self hosted via docker, for the web.
 Uses WebRTC to stream everyone's microphones to each other at high bitrates.

 # features

 You can set a title for everyone.
-Doing so syncronises everyone's recordings, which are uploaded to the server.
+Doing so syncronises everyone's recordings' info, which are uploaded to the server.

+The server is a svelte+vite+nodejs webserver behind a forwarding Caddy webserver for https.

+# requirements

+- docker
+- duckdns
+- upnpc or other port forward access for your router (device between local and inter networks)

 # install